 To save you some grief I jotted down a few things to consider before you start making your own Christmas gifts with essential oils.

 I’ve made plenty of these mistakes and learned from others that these are pretty common mistakes and easily avoided.
-Save your self some time and money by thinking of these things ahead of time.
+So save your self some time and money by thinking of these things ahead of time.

 Read on to the bottom to find some easy DIY Gift Ideas.

 1) Go Slowly With Essential Oil Blends

 Making your own essential oil blend allows you to really customize the scent to your liking, but you shouldn’t try to rush the process.
 It helps to go one drop at a time of each scent you are considering.
 This allows you to really control the final result instead of adding 10 drops of one scent, only to find out if doesn’t work well with your blend.Essential Oil Diffuser Himalayan Salt Lamp